fraterrisus/dragonwars-crack/doc/Board Events.md

 The next word is a pointer to the tagline string (five-bit packed).

-After that is an array, starting with a one-byte item count.
+After that is an array of shop categories, starting with a one-byte item count.
 Each item contains two pointers; the first points to the category's inventory list, and the second points to the category name (five-bit packed string).
+If there's only one category, there's no category name (and the second pointer doesn't exist).

-Then there's one byte of extraneous data that I haven't figured out yet.
+The return pointer (place we jump back to after the longcall) is set after that array, so the next thing in the stream is an instruction (usually a `jmp` or `exit` or similar).

 The strings follow, starting with the tagline and proceeding through the category names.